MAKE Wellness Announces Executive Lineup to Manage Expansion and Innovation

 Seasoned Industry Executives Join Health And Wellness Company To Continue Rapid Growth

-We’re excited to welcome Dr. Bartlett and Mr. Whitehead as co-founders and executives, helping drive innovation, growth, and empowerment for the brand and customers worldwide.”ST. GEORGE , UT, UNITED STATES, April 28, 2025 /EINPresswire.com/ -- MAKE Wellness, founded by entrepreneur and multi-faceted business leader Justin Prince, has announced two additional co-founders and seasoned executives, Mark R. Bartlett, Ph.D. and Tyler Whitehead, to round out their all-star team.
+We are thrilled to welcome both Dr. Bartlett and Mr. Whitehead as investors, co-founders, and key executives.
+They will be a big part of the company’s value creation and innovation.”ST GEORGE, UT, UNITED STATES, April 29, 2025 /EINPresswire.com/ -- MAKE Wellness, founded by entrepreneur and multi-faceted business leader Justin Prince, has announced two additional co-founders and seasoned executives, Mark R. Bartlett, Ph.D. and Tyler Whitehead, to round out their all-star team.
 In addition to Prince, they will complement the current managing team of co-founders including veteran health and wellness executives Justin Serra (CEO), Robert Finigan (CMO), and Truman Hunt (Executive Chairman of the Board).

 Dr. Mark Bartlett, who joins as Chief Scientific Officer, is a visionary scientist and accomplished leader with over three decades of experience in advancing the frontiers of nutritional science, health, and wellness.
 Renowned for his ability to merge cutting-edge research with impactful product development, he has shaped the success of global companies such as Nu Skin/Pharmanex and Young Living Essential Oils, while inspiring teams and audiences worldwide.
 Bartlett’s scientific contributions extend beyond industry, and his research spans immunology, cancer biology, and plant biochemistry, earning him a Fogarty Postdoctoral Fellowship at the NIH and numerous publications in esteemed journals.
 His work has also resulted in several patents, underscoring his commitment to transforming research into practical, life-changing solutions.